hall-lab/speedseq/README.md

 ####Output

-`speedseq somatic` produces a single bgzipped VCF file that is indexed with `tabix` and optionally annotated with [SnpEff](http://snpeff.sourceforge.net/):
+`speedseq somatic` produces a single indexed VCF file and optionally annotated with VEP.

 * `outprefix.vcf.gz`

 ###speedseq sv

-`speedseq sv` runs [lumpy-sv](https://github.com/arq5x/lumpy-sv) on one or more BAM files
+`speedseq sv` runs LUMPY on one or more BAM files, with optional breakend genotyping by svtyper, and optional read-depth analysis by CNVnator.

 #####Options
 ```